sbraicu/calisti_lab/01-gettingstarted.md

 •	Configure an ingress proxy for a custom service

-## Install docker and kind
+## Install the required environment

-To setup the k8s cluster execute the following in the terminal.
+The script will disable the swap and install docker, kubectl and kind.

 ```bash
 $HOME/lab/init/initial_setup.sh